-ToTV can be transmitted by whiteflies - greenhouse whitefly (Trialeurodes vaporariorum) and tobacco whitefly (Bemisia tabaci) (Fig. 2).
+ToTV can be transmitted by whiteflies - greenhouse whitefly (Trialeurodes vaporariorum) (Fig. 2) and tobacco whitefly (Bemisia tabaci).
 It can also be spread by trade of infected plants.
-It is currently thought that ToTV is seed transmitted, based on lab experiments.
+It is currently thought that ToTV is seed transmitted, based on laboratory experiments.

-What symptoms to look out for?
+What symptoms to look for?

-Affected plants show necrotic (burn-like) lesions in the upper parts of the plants.
+Affected plants show necrotic, burn-like lesions in the upper parts of the plants.
 The burn-like lesions are found at the base of the leaflets (Fig.1).
 The burns later turn into shot holes (holes in the leaf).
-Burn-like (necrotic) lesions can also appear lengthwise on the stems, this can be followed by the development of necrotic line patterns or blotches.
-ToTV can produce deformed fruit making them unmarketable (Fig 3).
+Necrotic burnlike lesions can also appear lengthwise on the stems.
+This can be followed by the development of necrotic line patterns or blotches.
+ToTV can cause deformed fruit which can be unmarketable (Fig 3).